jwmng/pantoffel/README.md

 scp -r $1 web-user@mywebserver:/var/www/website
 ~~~

-## Changing executables
+### Changing executables

 The default sass compiler (`sassc`), markdown compiler (`markdown_py`) and the content substitution scripts are called through `bin`.
-If you want to change them, either relink the symlinks or edit the variables in the Makefile.
+If you want to change them, either relink the symlinks in `bin` or edit the variables in the Makefile.

+## Todo

+- `img` folder for images.
+- Typescript support